Low cost home ownership

 First Homes are a specific kind of discounted market sale housing which is open to first time buyers (individuals or couples) who have a combined annual household income not exceeding £80,000.
 First Homes will be discounted by a minimum of 30% against the market value; on their first sale, will have a restriction registered on the title at HM Land Registry to ensure this discount (as a percentage of current market value) and certain other restrictions are passed on at each subsequent title transfer; and after the discount has been applied, the first sale must be at a price no higher than £250,000 (outside of Greater London).
 Further information on First Homes can be found on the GOV.UK website.

-We are currently determining how First Homes will be implemented in our area, including additional criteria at a local level, such as a local connection requirement, whilst taking into account government guidance.
-Updates will be provided via our website and the council’s Your Home email.
-By signing up to our Your Home emailer you will also receive information and advice to help you get on the housing ladder and be kept up to date on all low cost home ownership opportunities available in the borough.
-Sign up to Your Home emailer.
-If you have any questions in relation to First Homes please get in touch with us via email at email@example.com.
+When First Homes properties are available, they will be advertised via our Low Cost Home Ownership Register where you will also receive information and advice to help you get on the housing ladder and be kept up to date on all low cost home ownership opportunities available in the borough.
+If you have any questions in relation to First Homes please get in touch with us via email at firstname.lastname@example.org

 Help to buy shared ownership

-With this Government scheme, you can buy a share of a property (between 25% and 75% of the property’s full market value) and pay rent to a landlord, usually a housing association, on the remaining share.
+With this Government scheme, you can buy a share of a property (between 10% and 75% of the property’s full market value) and pay rent to a landlord, usually a housing association, on the remaining share.
 You can buy a home through shared ownership if your household income is £80,000 or less a year and you cannot afford all the deposit and mortgage payments for a home that meets your needs.
-The Help to Buy mortgage calculator will help you to work out an estimate of the monthly payments.
+You must also be a first time buyer, used to own a home but now cannot afford to buy a new one, you currently own a home and want to move but cannot afford a new home suitable for your needs, you are forming a new household (for example after a relationship breakdown) or you are an existing shared owner and want to move.

-Once you have sourced a property you want to buy, Help to Buy refer you to a mortgage advisor who will assess your income and outgoings and assess the percentage share you can afford.
+Once you have sourced a property you want to buy, a mortgage advisor will assess your income and outgoings and assess the percentage share you can afford.
 Once you have bought your home you can purchase more shares in the property, which is known as ‘stair casing’.
+Under the new shared ownership model, a 1% gradual stair casing model has been introduced.
+This means shared owners can staircase in smaller instalments of as little as 1%, down from 10%.
 All shared ownership properties are sold as leasehold.

 You can buy a new build property or an existing property for sale through a registered provider’s shared ownership resale scheme.